Esri/node-arcgis/source/index.md

 ```
 {
-	update: Function,  // Replaces the file with a new file
   publish: Function, // Turns the file into a layer
   download: Function // Downloads the file
 }
 ```

-### `file.update`

-Files are static items that are kept in the Portal after they've been uploaded.
-You can replace a file with a new file, provided they have the same name.

 ### `file.publish`